hudson155/osiris-ai/osiris-core/README.md

 #### Flows

 Osiris uses Kotlin Flows to provide asynchronous responses with incremental updates.
-The most basic way to consume the flow is by calling `.response()`, which disregards everything except the final chat message.
+The most basic way to consume the Flow is by calling `.response()`, which disregards everything except the final chat message.
 Refer to the [Events section](#events) for advanced Flow usage.